-Here is a brief plot summary of Richard II:
+Here is a brief Richard II summary:

-Richard is imprisoned in Pontefract castle and his Queen is sent home to France.
-Pierce of Exton, misinterpreting King Henry’s wishes, murders Richard and brings the body toLondon.
-The play ends with King Henry swearing to make reparation for his cousin’s death by going one day on a pilgrimage to Jerusalem.
+Richard is imprisoned in Pontefract castle.
+Pierce of Exton murders him, wrongly believing that that was Henry’s wish.
+King Henry vows to make reparation for his cousin’s death by going on a pilgrimage to Jerusalem.

 And that’s a quick Richard II summary.
 What are your thoughts – anything unclear, or missing?
 Please let us know in the comments section below.